Writer, web designer, etc.; born in New York; educated in Argentina, Scotland, and South Africa; now based in London.

 An Irish citizen, born in New York, I went to school there (plus a bit in Argentina), then university in Scotland, and lived in South Africa for a little while.
 Now I live and work in London.

-I am a co-founder and former chairman of Catholics in the Conservative Party and I worked on Boris Johnson’s winning 2019 campaign to lead the Conservative party and become Prime Minister.
+I am a co-founder and former chairman of Catholics in the Conservative Party and I worked on Boris Johnson’s leadership campaign.

-Governor at one of London’s most successful Catholic state primary schools and trustee of a charity working with prisoners and the elderly.
+Governor at one of London’s most successful Catholic state primary schools and trustee of a charity working with the Irish community.

 You can find my pieces at The Spectator, The Critic, The New York Sun, Quadrant, The Catholic Herald, and elsewhere.